Tina-Chris/Tina-Chris/README.md

 - 👋 Hi, I’m @Tina-Chris
 - 👀 I’m interested in embroidery
-- 🌱 I’m currently learning to use inkstitch
+- 🌱 I’m currently learning to use the advanced inkstitch functions
 - 💞️ I’m helping inkstitch by making videos in german and english
 - 📫 You can reach me over the inkstitch FB Groups and the YT Channel